 Yes, Tiger is a physical specimen.
-Even with his laundry list of injuries, it's no surprise he can still keep up with the big boys.
-That's with 'outdated' iron specs that most OEMs wouldn't even consider selling to you.
+Even with his laundry list of injuries, it's no surprise he can still keep up with the "big boys".
+That's with "outdated" iron specs that most OEMs wouldn't even consider selling to you.

-Why are you OK with out of whack specs?
+But why are you OK with that?

 Consider this: Ping, for decades, only ever sold irons with 125-gram shafts in their irons.
 For decades, no one complained.
 It was the distance explosion that made them change their strategy.
 They decided getting into step with the "lighter, longer" crew would be best.

 But who cares about that?
 You do, it seems, because the OEMs are selling us irons that get longer with less loft.
 It's called Vanishing Loft Disease, and it's one of the hidden "costs" of buying new clubs.

 Tiger's irons aren't distance clubs